globaltravelreport/global-travel-report/content/articles/asias-latest-museums-a-must-see-for-aussie-explorers.md

 ---
-title: 'Asia''''s Latest Museums: A Must-See for Aussie Explorers'
+title: 'Asia''s Latest Museums: A Must-See for Aussie Explorers'
 summary: >-

   As Australian wanderlust continues to grow, two new museums in Asia are